alan-agius4/ng-mono-repo-starter/README.md

  - [Jest](https://facebook.github.io/jest) - Jest is used by Facebook to test all JavaScript code including React applications.
 One of Jest's philosophies is to provide an integrated "zero-configuration" experience.
  - [ng-packagr](https://github.com/dherges/ng-packagr) - Transpile and Bundle libraries to Angular Package Format.
  - [Compodoc](https://compodoc.github.io/website/guides/getting-started.html) - Compodoc is a documentation tool for Angular applications & libraries.
 It generates awesome static documentation.
+ - [scss-bundle](https://github.com/SimplrJS/scss-bundle) - Bundles all SCSS imports into a single file

 ## Get Started
 To get started, you need to: